nestedkernel/PerspicuOS/home.md

+---
+title: This is my title
+layout: post
+---

 ### Welcome to the Nested Kernel.
 Monolithic operating system designs undermine the security of computing systems by allowing single exploits anywhere in the kernel to enjoy full supervisor